-Here’s one of the big questions that we get from customers and pool shoppers.
+Here’s one of the big questions that we get from pool shoppers.
 The answer is maybe eventually, but not necessarily.

-You see, the gelcoat on a fiberglass pool is the most durable pool surface that you can find, lasting several decades or longer.
+You see, the gelcoat on a fiberglass pool is the most durable pool surface that you can find, lasting a long time.
 It’s not uncommon for the gelcoat to last the entire lifespan of the pool, but this can depend on both where your pool came from and how you treat it.

-If you get your pool from a reputable manufacturer who uses high-quality materials, your gelcoat will last many, many years (we’re talking at least 20 to 30 years before it needs to be resurfaced).
+If you get your pool from a reputable manufacturer who uses high-quality materials, your gelcoat will last many, many years before it may need to be resurfaced.

 If, however, you buy your pool from a manufacturer that uses low-grade or diluted materials, you can expect to need to resurface your fiberglass pool sooner.